"TELL ME ABOUT YOURSELF."

 By the time I was in my prime, my dear mother was forced to phone America Online on my behalf.
 I needed to be White Listed, I told her.
 AOL Customer Service chuckled as my mother explained why her 10-year-old daughter needed the ability to send e-mails to over 5,000 people without being booted offline for spam.
 The web had enabled me to connect and interact with other kids who shared my interests; it had provided me with the means by which to express myself, communicate ideas, and had laid the foundation for the direction my future would take.

+My fascination with the World Wide Web and my love for all things digital have been lifelong trends, but my career path was a series of sheer accidents.
 My story isn't the only one of its kind.
 In fact, stories of the internet impacting members of my generation's lives are fairly prevalent.
-Whatever the case may be, my enthusiasm for the digital world has evolved since my youth and my experiences leveraging social media as a marketing tool, as well as my background in SEO have provided me with a few tricks and quite a bit of insight - but more than that, they've provided me with a career that I actually enjoy (They exist!).
+Whatever the case may be, my enthusiasm for the digital world has evolved since my youth and my experiences leveraging social media as a marketing tool, as well as my background in SEO have provided me with a few tricks and quite a bit of insight - but more than that, they've provided me with a career that I actually enjoy.

-Although we have come a long way from AOL Chatrooms and despite the fact a small growth spurt has allowed for me to peer over counter-tops comfortably, the expanding digital landscape still holds the same wonder and possibility.
+Although we have come a long way from AOL Chatrooms and despite the fact a small growth spurt has allowed for me to peer over counter-tops comfortably, the internet still holds the same wonder and possibility.
 Yes, perhaps it is corny, but nevertheless true.
 I am ever thankful for the amazing individuals who have provided me with opportunities and contributed to my successes and sincerely grateful to have a career that allows me to combine my love of writing with the allure of the digital world.